 We can see all the drive we have indexed in a drop down

-We can either enter the keywords we want to search one by one in “Enter Search Word” tab click on search and will get the result on the screen.
-WE have searched for the keyword “Sales”, inside our evidence and can see all the files containing the word Ethical.
+We can either enter the keywords we want to search one by one in the “Enter Search Word” tab click on search and will get the result on the screen.
+We have searched for the keyword “Sales”, inside our evidence and can see all the files containing the word Ethical.

-Also we can upload the keywords we want to search in a text file and upload it, this option is suitable if we want to search multiple keywords at same time.
+Also, we can upload the keywords we want to search in a text file and upload it, this option is suitable if we want to search for multiple keywords at the same time.

-We have created a text file named key.txt with three keywords and saved it on desktop.
+We have created a text file named key.txt with three keywords and saved it on the desktop.

 We can see the result of the keywords in the screen along with the total number of hits of each keyword in the indexed directory, under history Tab.